Joao03Guilherme/IAD-SBRobot/readme.md

 ## 🧠 PID Control Theory

-A PID (Proportional-Integral-Derivative) controller is a feedback mechanism widely used in control systems.
-It continuously calculates an error value as the difference between a desired setpoint and a measured process variable, applying corrections based on proportional, integral, and derivative terms:
+A PID (Proportional-Integral-Derivative) controller is a widely used feedback mechanism in control systems.
+The PID algorithm continuously calculates an error value — the difference between a desired setpoint (in this case upright balance) and a measured process variable (the actual tilt angle).
+It then applies corrective actions based on three terms:

-- **Proportional (P):** Reacts to the current error.
-Higher values increase responsiveness but can cause overshoot.
+- **Proportional (P)**: Reacts to the current error.
+A higher gain increases responsiveness but can lead to overshoot.

-- **Integral (I):** Reacts to the accumulation of past errors.
-Helps eliminate steady-state error but can introduce instability if too high.
+- **Integral (I)**: Accounts for the accumulation of past errors, helping to eliminate long-term bias, though too much can cause instability.

-- **Derivative (D):** Reacts to the rate of change of the error.
-Helps dampen oscillations and improve stability.
+- **Derivative (D)**: Predicts future error by observing the rate of change, damping oscillations and improving stability.

-In this robot, the PID controller processes the tilt angle from the IMU sensor to keep the robot balanced by adjusting the motor outputs in real time.
-Proper tuning of the PID gains is essential for stable and responsive balancing.
+In this robot, the PID controller processes real-time tilt data from an IMU (Inertial Measurement Unit) sensor, adjusting the motor power accordingly to keep the robot balanced.
+Proper tuning of the PID parameters is crucial to achieving a smooth and responsive behavior, and this can be done efficiently using reinforcement learning.

+To reduce angle drift, wheel encoders are also employed.
+These encoders act as a reference point for the IMU, helping compensate for the natural drift that can occur with inertial sensors over time.
+This approach of combining inertial and wheel data improves the accuracy of position and movement estimation.

+For even greater precision, the system can be upgraded with a 9-DOF (Degrees of Freedom) IMU, which includes an additional magnetometer.
+This allows the system to detect the Earth’s magnetic field and maintain a consistent heading, offering an external reference that helps correct long-term orientation drift and enhances overall sensor reliability.

 ## 🧩 Software Architecture